OrGriss26/School_Distric_Analysis/README.md

 1. How is the district summary affected?

-   - The modified summary shows that the Average Math Score decrease, the Average Reading Score increase, the percentage of students Passing Math decrease, the percentage of students Passing Reading decreased and the percentage of students passing both Math and Reading decreased.
+   - The modified summary shows that the Average Math stayede the same, the Average Reading Score increase, the percentage of students Passing Math decrease, the percentage of students Passing Reading decreased and the percentage of students passing both Math and Reading decreased.
 The adjusted summary is the lower graphic, and the original is the upper graphic.

 Original